How to apply for a mortgage in 5 steps

 Your 5-step guide to the mortgage application process

-1. Discover what you can afford
+1. Calculate what you can afford

-• Property taxes: Every state requires that most property owners pay property taxes.
+- Property taxes: Every state requires that most property owners pay property taxes.
 However, the amount you owe can change drastically depending on which state you live in.

-• Ongoing homeownership expenses: Think about how much you’ll need to pay in terms of potential renovations, maintenance, and homeowners association fees.
+- Ongoing homeownership expenses: Think about how much you’ll need to pay in terms of potential renovations, maintenance, and homeowners association fees.

 2. Get preapproved for a loan

-• Income
+- Income

-• Credit history
+- Credit history

-• Credit report
+- Credit report

-• Assets
+- Assets

-• Credit score
+- Credit score

-While it’s common to get prequalified early on in the home buying process, moving from a prequalification to a preapproval is the logical next step.
+While it’s common to get prequalified early in the home buying process, moving from a prequalification to a preapproval is the logical next step.
 A preapproval is a more official step that requires the lender to verify your credit history and other financial information.

-Once you have determined how much you can afford, start looking at homes.
-When you find one that meets your needs, you can then put in a bid and submit your earnest money deposit to secure the offer on the home.
+As you browse, you can use your preapproval amount as a firm budget to look for homes, so you do not overspend.
+When you find one that meets your needs, you can work with your agent to draft a formal offer.
+You can then put in a bid and submit your earnest money deposit to secure the offer on the home.

-Be sure to shop around and get several Loan Estimates so that you can compare them and find the best deal for your financial situation.
+Be sure to shop around and get several loan estimates so that you can compare them and find the best deal for your financial situation.

 5. Submit your mortgage application

-• Recent income tax returns
+- Recent income tax returns

-• Recent W-2 forms
+- Recent W-2 forms

-• Recent pay stubs
+- Recent pay stubs

-• 1099 forms
+- 1099 forms

-• Business tax returns
+- Business tax returns

-• Checking and savings account statements
+- Checking and savings account statements

-• Retirement or investment account statements
+- Retirement or investment account statements

-• Documents for the sale of assets
+- Documents for the sale of assets

-• Proof and verification of gift funds deposited in the last 2 months
+- Proof and verification of gift funds deposited in the last 2 months

 See what you qualify for